-2. Ensure that, while a product is under his responsibility, storage or transport conditions do not jeopardise its compliance with the requirements set out in the applicable legislation. or for the period specified in the relevant Union harmonisation act.
+2. Ensure that, while a product is under his responsibility, storage or transport conditions do not jeopardize its compliance with the requirements set out in the applicable legislation. or for the period specified in the relevant Union harmonisation act.

 3. Keep a copy of the EU Declaration of Conformity for 10 years after the product has been placed on the market

 4. Ensure that the technical documentation can be made available to the competent national authority upon request.
-The importer has to cooperate with that authority and upon a reasoned request, has to provide that authority with all the information and documentation necessary to demonstrate the conformity of the product in a language which can be easily understood by that authority.
-The idea is that the national authority might accept a language they understand and which is different from the national language(s).
-The language chosen is subject to negotiation with the authority and could be a third language, if accepted by the authority.
+The importer has to cooperate with that authority and upon a reasoned request, has to provide that authority with all the information and documentation necessary to demonstrate the conformity of the product in a language that can be easily understood by that authority.
+The idea is that the national authority might accept a language they understand which is different from the national language(s).
+The language chosen is subject to negotiation with the authority and could be a third language if accepted by the authority.

-In the case of a reasoned request it is sufficient for the importer to provide the part of the technical documentation related to the claimed non-conformity and appropriate for demonstrating whether the issue has been dealt with by the manufacturer.
+In the case of a reasoned request, it is sufficient for the importer to provide part of the technical documentation related to the claimed non-conformity and appropriate for demonstrating whether the issue has been dealt with by the manufacturer.
 Therefore, any request for translation of technical documentation should be limited to these parts of the documentation.

 5. On request by market surveillance authorities, the importer must identify any economic operator who has supplied him and to whom he has supplied the product.
-He must be able to present this information for a period of 10 years after he has been supplied with the product and for a period of 10 years after he has supplied the product.
+He must be able to present this information for a period of 10 years after he has been supplied with the product and for a period of 10 years after he has been supplied the product.

-Distributor must act with due care in relation to the applicable requirements.
-They have to know, for instance, which products must bear the CE marking, what information is to accompany the product (for example the EU Declaration of Conformity), what are the language requirements for labelling, user instructions or other accompanying documents, and what is a clear indication of the product being non-compliant.
-Distributors have an obligation to demonstrate to the national market surveillance authority that they have acted with due care and ensure that the manufacturer, or his authorised representative, or the person who provided him with the product has taken the measures required by the applicable Union harmonisation legislation as listed in the obligations for distributors.
+The distributor must act with due care in relation to the applicable requirements.
+They have to know, for instance, which products must bear the CE marking, what information is to accompany the product (for example the EU Declaration of Conformity), what are the language requirements for labelling, user instructions, or other accompanying documents, and what is a clear indication of the product being non-compliant.
+Distributors have an obligation to demonstrate to the national market surveillance authority that they have acted with due care and ensure that the manufacturer, his authorised representative, or the person who provided him with the product has taken the measures required by the applicable Union harmonisation legislation as listed in the obligations for distributors.